ncatlab/nlab-content/pages/1820.md

 ## Idea

-A _combinatorial model catgeory_ is a particularly tractable [[model category]] structure.
+A _combinatorial model category_ is a particularly tractable [[model category]] structure.
 (Notice however that there is also the, closely related, technical notion of a [[tractable model category]]).

 Being combinatorial means that there is very strong control over the cofibrations in these model structures: there is a [[set]] (meaning small set, not proper [[class]]) of [[cofibrantly generated model category|generating (acyclic) cofibrations]], and all objects, in particular the domains and codomains of these cofibrations, are [[small object]]s.